mongodb/docs/source/includes/mc-reqs.rst

-Before you reshard your collection, ensure that you meet the following
+Before you move your collection, ensure that you meet the following
 requirements:

 - .. include:: /includes/sharding-mc-time.rst